17 hours ago

 Home-use devices won’t be as powerful as in-clinic devices and will require more frequent use to achieve results, Dr Sophie explains, “Most in-clinic RF machines involve a course of weekly sessions, but you may need to begin by using an at-home device daily over the first few weeks.
 Each device will have slightly different guidelines, so always follow the instructions for the device you choose.”

-The expert-approved one: Newa Anti-Aging Skincare Device, £349
+The facialist's favourite: Newa Anti-Aging Skincare Device, £349

 When we spoke to experts about their preferred skincare devices, this one came out top for both Sophie and Joanne.
 “I have known Endymed [the makers of Newa] for some time so when they put their professional knowledge in a homecare device it made my ears prick up.
 It has clinical trials and science-backed papers to prove the results," explains Joanne.
 "It targets three main areas of the face eyes, cheeks and jawline."
 It comes with an activated gel and you rotate it around the face in tiny circles and deep sweeps, with the device telling you when to move on to a new area.
 Joanne says to use this for four minutes on each area.
 It’s not cordless so not great for using as you go about your business, however.

-From Japanese beauty brand Ya Man, known for at-home beauty tools, this easy to hold device says you only need to use it for six minutes per session to see results and is for use on the face and neck.
+From Japanese beauty brand Ya Man, known for at-home beauty tools, this easy-to-hold device says you only need to use it for six minutes per session to see results and is for use on the face and neck.
+It has near-infrared (NIR) technology which also tightens.
+Don't forget to add conductivity gel to basket.

 For use on the face, decolletage and hands this portable device has a built-in smart sensor that constantly monitors and adjusts to your skin’s temperature.
+It's perfect for 30+ skin as an entree into the world of tightening.
 It has two prongs that deliver waves into the skin and reviewers say they saw a difference with just three uses.
-Sensica also sells the non-mini version, simply called Sensilift, £279, for larger surface areas such as the neck and decolletage.
+It comes with base gel.

 It may look like a TV remote but this is much, much more.
 It smoothes and reshapes the face with radiofrequency, red LED light and infrared heat energy.
-The combination of the trip forces heat to all cell layers, seeking damaged tissue and repairing it, resulting in a reduction of wrinkles and fine lines and reduction of sun and age spots by rejuvenating collagen and elastin fibres
+The combination of the three forces heat to all cell layers, seeking damaged tissue and repairing it to target wrinkles and fine lines by rejuvenating collagen and elastin fibres.
+Base gel included.